warrenniu/Components-Props-Assessment-100520/README.md

 ## Instructions:

-- Clone this lab and add your instructor as a collaborator.
+- Fork and clone this lab.
 Then read the below deliverables and make all necessary changes to the app to get it to work.

-- There are no learn tests for this project

 ## Deliverables: